C. W. McCall: Musical Career

-McCall is best known for the 1976 No. 1 hit song, "Convoy" which was inspired by his own experience of driving in a growing group of vehicles out of Denver.
-Its theme of using CB radio to rebel against the new federal speed limit of 55 mph was popular and topical so the single sold over two million copies and was awarded a gold disc by the RIAA in December 1975.
-Though McCall is not a one-hit wonder, "Convoy" went on to become his signature song.
-McCall first charted the song "Wolf Creek Pass", which reached No. 40 on the U.S. pop top 40 in 1975.
+The success of the ad campaign led Fries to embark on a commercial recording career, cloaked in the identity of the McCall character from the Old Home Bread commercials.
+Fries first charted the song "Wolf Creek Pass", which reached No. 40 on the U.S. pop top 40 in 1975.
 Two other songs reached the Billboard Hot 100, "Old Home Filler-Up an' Keep on a-Truckin' Cafe", as well as the environmentally-oriented "There Won't Be No Country Music (There Won't Be No Rock 'n' Roll)".
-"Classified" and "'Round the World with the Rubber Duck" (a pirate-flavored sequel to "Convoy") bubbled under the Hot 100.
-A dozen McCall songs appeared on Billboards Hot Country Singles chart, including the sentimental "Roses for Mama" (1977).